AsifQamar/springboot-user-management/README.md

 ## 🚀 Deployment

-This project is deployed on an **AWS EC2 Free Tier** VPS running Ubuntu 22.04.
+This project is deployed on an **AWS EC2** VPS running Ubuntu 22.04.

 ### What was set up on the server:
 - Java 21 (openjdk-21-jdk)